Sorry, you need to enable JavaScript to visit this website.

 After-tax contributions

 Both Roth 401(k)s and Roth IRAs require after-tax contributions.
-This is a significant difference from the pre-tax contributions investors typically make to 401(k)s and IRAs.
-With a Roth account, you can’t deduct your contribution, nor is it withheld from your paycheck pre-tax.
+This is a significant difference from the pre-tax contributions that investors typically make to traditional 401(k)s and IRAs.
+With a Roth account, you can’t deduct your contributions from your annual tax return, nor are they withheld from your paycheck pre-tax.

 In the short term, this lack of upfront tax advantage can be impactful.
-Depending on someone’s income and contribution amount, it may significantly increase the amount due in annual income tax.
-On the other hand, a traditional IRA account allows for the deduction of contributions, which can help reduce the amount due in annual income tax.
+Depending on someone’s income and contribution amount, it may significantly increase how much they pay in current annual income tax.
+On the other hand, a traditional IRA account allows for the deduction of contributions on a tax return, which can help reduce the amount due in current annual income tax.

 Read more: What’s the difference between after-tax contributions to a 401(k) vs Roth 401(k)?